holmesshanea/adventofcode/2015/README.md

-# Advent of Code 2015 - Day 1: Not Quite Lisp 🎄
+# Advent of Code 2015